Zezombye/blog/articles/workshop-shenanigans.md

 But these mappings are completely arbitrary; we could put lowercase letters before uppercase letters, or change the order of the punctuation.
 It is crucial that people agree on an encoding system, or text would be mangled.
 Since only numbers can be transmitted, you need to know what character the number 10 refers to.

-Americans, who pioneered computing, standardized on one single encoding, called ASCII; quite a bit more complex than our example encoding, as it contains control characters such as tab or newline.
+Americans, who pioneered computing, standardized on a single encoding, called ASCII; quite a bit more complex than our example encoding, as it contains control characters such as tab or newline.

 ![The ASCII table, with control characters in gray](workshop-shenanigans/ascii_table.png)